 1. Constricted Brain Development

 Keep shouting and screaming to a minimum.
 Anger prohibits the development of your baby’s brain.
-It not only affects the baby’s IQ, but also his/her ability to manage emotions later in life.
-Babies who are exposed to high levels of stress during pregnancy are prone to anxiety and have a larger amygdala, which is the section of the brain responsible for regulating response to frightening stimuli
+It affects not only the baby’s IQ but also his/her ability to manage emotions later in life.
+Babies exposed to high-stress levels during pregnancy are prone to anxiety and have a larger amygdala, the section of the brain responsible for regulating the response to frightening stimuli.

 2. Physical Deformities

 A physical squabble can harm your child.
 It results in the highest risk of stillbirth.
-Physical abuse during pregnancy can cause low birth weight, physical injuries, and bleeding, as well.
+In addition, physical abuse during pregnancy can cause low birth weight, physical injuries, and bleeding.

 3. Compromised Immune System

-An increase in stress, during or after a fight, can also suppress a child’s immune system, leading to illness and health problems in the future.
+Increased stress during or after a fight can also suppress a child’s immune system, leading to illness and health problems in the future.

 4. Physiological and Biological Development

 Anger increases our heart rates and blood pressure, as well as adrenaline and epinephrine, contributing to growing tension and causing blood vessels to constrict.
-This results in reduction of oxygen to the uterus, compromising foetal blood supply.
-It can also cause, ulcers, asthma, high blood pressure (hypertension), heart problems, headaches, skin disorders and digestive problems.
+This results in the reduction of oxygen to the uterus, compromising the foetal blood supply.
+It can also cause ulcers, asthma, high blood pressure (hypertension), heart problems, headaches, skin disorders and digestive problems.

 5. Addiction or Overindulgence